Why carry an IDP while driving in Nepal?

 - Follow Araniko Highway until you reach Lamosangu-Ramechhap Highway

 - Continue to follow Lamosangu-Ramecchap Highway until you reach Jiri

 - From Jiri, trek.
 To the Mount Everest Base Camp for 24 days

-When you are about to join a group trek to Mount Everest, they will ask for your documents such as your trekking permit and proper identification.
-Your international driver’s license for Nepal can be used as a form of identification as it is considered a supplementary document.
-To keep your physical IDP safe from the harsh conditions, IDA also offers an International Driver's Permit Nepal in pdf form for your convenience.
+When you are about to join a group trek to Mount Everest, they will ask for your documents, such as your trekking permit and proper identification.
+International Driving Permits can be used as a form of identification as they're considered a supplementary document.
+To keep your physical International Driving Permit safe from the harsh conditions, the International Drivers Association also offers International Driving Permits for Nepal in PDF form for your convenience.

 Sagarmatha National Park

 Sagarmatha National Park is home to some of Nepal’s most beautiful, endangered, and rare wildlife.
 Here, you can also see the peak of Mount Everest while you navigate on different terrains like gorges, glaciers, and rocky trails.
 Keep an eye out on the variety of wildlife present like musk deers, wolves, Himalayan black bears, and 118 types of birds.

 Sagarmatha National Park is also home to the red panda, snow leopard, and marmots.
 The best time to visit this national park is during autumn, between October and November.
 As another place in Nepal that’s part of UNESCO’s World Heritage List, Sagarmatha National Park will not disappoint you.